nayarsystems/n4m-smartcontrol-api/01-facilities.md

 description: returns a map with the forest representation of the facility
 ```

-An example of facility tree would be the following:
+An example of facility tree representation would be the following:
 ![Facility tree](/images/facility-tree.png "Facility tree t 1")